fpdevil/rise_of_machines/LogisticRegression.md

 This would be the function which may be used for performing the Binary classification.

-Representation of the `Sigmoid` function using `Hypothesis` function may be defined as below:
+- Representation of the `Sigmoid` function using `Hypothesis` function may be defined as below:

 ![e3]

-Substitute the value of `z` with ![e4] in the preceding equation, then the equation ![e7] is converted to the following
+By substituting the value of `z` with ![e4] in the preceding equation, the equation ![e7] is converted to the following form:

 ![e5]

 ### A useful property of the derivative of the Sigmoid function.

-Differentiating the `hypothesis` and the `sigmoid`, we can observe the below and arrive at a very useful property
+Differentiating the `hypothesis` and the `sigmoid`, we can observe the below and arrive at a very useful property which is used/applied later.

 ![alt_text](images/sigmoid_simplify_codecogs.gif "differentiating the sigmoid")

 This is an interesting and a useful property of derivative of sigmoid function.

-### Parameter estimation (Given a Logistic Regression model, how do we fit weight 𝑤 for it?)
+### Parameter estimation (Given a Logistic Regression model, how do we fit the weight 𝑤 for it?)

 The goal of the Logistic Regression is to find or estimate the unknown parameters `𝑤 (w₀, w₁, w₂ ... wₙ)` which is done by  using the __`Maximum Likehood Estimation`__ which entails finding the set of parameters for which the _Probability_ of the observed data is greatest.
 The `Maximum Likelihood` works in such way that it tries to find the value of the coefficients (just 𝑤₀ & 𝑤₁ OR 𝑤₀, 𝑤₁, 𝑤₂...) such that the predicted probabilities are as close to the observed probabilities as possible.

-In other words, for a binary classification [0, 1], the maximum likelihood will try to find the values of coefficients 𝑤₀ and 𝑤₁ (OR 𝑤₀, 𝑤₁, 𝑤₂ ...) such that the resultant probabilities are closest to either `0` or `1`.
+In other words, for a binary classification [0, 1], the maximum likelihood would try to find the values of coefficients 𝑤₀ and 𝑤₁ (OR 𝑤₀, 𝑤₁, 𝑤₂ ...) such that the resultant probabilities are closest to either `0` or `1`.

 - __Bernoulli Distribution__

-Because we are discussing about the discrete variables, at this point it"s worth  discussing about the __Bernoulli Distribution__ regarding the discrete random probability. `Bernoulli Distribution` is the probability distribution of a random variable taking on only two values as below
+Because we are discussing about the discrete variables and probability, at this point it"s worth  discussing about the __Bernoulli Distribution__ regarding the discrete random probability. `Bernoulli Distribution` is the probability distribution of a random variable taking on only two values as below

 - `1` (`success` or `true`) and
 - `0` (`failure` or `false`)

-with complementary probabilities `p` and `q` respectively.
+with complementary probabilities `𝑝` and `𝑞` respectively.

-Where `p` and `q` are related to each other as `p + q = 1` or `q = 1 - p`.
+Where `𝑝` and `𝑞` are related to each other as `𝑝 + 𝑞 = 1` or `𝑞 = 1 - 𝑝`.

 > Any random variable whose only two possible values are `0` and `1` is called a `Bernoulli random variable`.

 Mathematically,  `Bernoulli Distribution` is the probability distribution of random variable *X* having the `probability mass function` defined as below:

-- If a random variable __X__ takes two values `0` and `1`, with probabilities `p` and `1 - p`.
-Then its `Probability Mass function` is depicted as below:
+- If a random variable __X__ takes two values `0` and `1`, with probabilities `𝑝` and `1 - 𝑝`, then its `Probability Mass function` is depicted as below:

 ![e13]

-Also, from the sigmoid function plot we can interpret that it's similar to the following:
+Also, from the plot of the sigmoid function, we can interpret that it's similar to the following:

 ![p2]